 Since the subject of salinometry is the seawater, I will dwell on such topics as the salinity and other physical parameters of the seawater, history of the measurement of salinity and common methods in the oceanographic practice.
 I hope that some notes and miscellaneous information about all aspects connected with seawater salinity will also be interesting.
 If you have any questions, suggestions, prepositions and interesting information to share please be free to contact me.

 When I first started studying history of this subject I felt real excitement from this great example of the world scientific cooperation.
 This is a remarkable story about solving unsolved problems, counting uncounted matter, finding path in the world oceanographic community for unification of measuring one of the most important oceanographic parameter.

 I dedicate this website with great respect to Thomas Dauphinee, a remarkable engineer and scientist, who worked in the National Research Council of Canada in Ottawa.
-The man who developed the first industrial high precision laboratory salinometer AUTOSAL (often called “the canadian salinometer”), which for 30 years and still nowadays keeps highest standard in oceanography, the man who introduced one of the basic relationship for the Practical Salinity Scale and the man who received no awards from oceanographic community for his important contribution to science and great work in this field.
+The man who developed the first industrial high precision laboratory salinometer AUTOSAL (often called “the Canadian salinometer”), which for 40 years and still nowadays keeps highest standard in oceanography, the man who introduced one of the basic relationship for the Practical Salinity Scale 1978 and the man who received no awards from oceanographic community for his important contribution to science and great work in this field.
 He is worth his salt.
 Thanks, Tim!